 - The wall-sit: In this exercise, you have your back against a wall, and your quads are parallel to the floor.
 Hold the pause for 60 seconds.
 You can even add weight over your quads to increase the challenge.

 - Squats: This popular workout requires you to push over the floor to lift your body.
 Most people add weight or even a rack bar to increase resistance.
 We’ll elaborate more on squats later on.

 Leg press routines using machines are popular for a reason—they’re efficient, and they work!
 Here are the main benefits of the leg press:

-- Tighten the glutes.
+- Tighten and tone the glutes.